kachaparth/QuizIt/README.md

 # QuizIt

-QuizIt is a secure, customizable quiz and examination platform** designed for colleges and institutions.
+QuizIt is a secure, customizable quiz and examination platform designed for colleges and institutions.
-It supports online, offline (LAN-based) quizzes with real-time control, advanced analytics, and ML-assisted cheat detection**.
+It supports online, offline (LAN-based) quizzes with real-time control, advanced analytics, and ML-assisted cheat detection.

 ---